-Dr Rosemary Green
+Professor Rosemary Green

-in Nutrition and Sustainability
+in Sustainability, Nutrition and Health

 I trained as an epidemiologist, and wrote my PhD thesis on the long-term health consequences of the wartime famine in Guernsey.
 Before coming to the School, I worked as an analyst on a number of UK longitudinal studies, including the English Longitudinal Study of Ageing (ELSA) and the Longitudinal Study of Young People in England (LSYPE).

 I joined the School in 2011 on a Leverhulme Fellowship to study nutrition and sustainability, and since then have been pursuing my interest in the relationships between diets, the environment and health.
-I have worked on a study of sustainable diets in the UK funded by the European Commission (the PURGE project) and a Wellcome-funded study of healthy and sustainable diets in India (SAHDI), as well as exploring global dietary patterns for an LSHTM Fellowship.

 My research focuses on the links between diets, the environment and human health, and I also have an interest in developing new methods and models to study these relationships.